FosterG4/mangadex-manga-scrapper/README.md

 #### Download by Manga ID

-If you have the manga ID from MangaDex URL:
+If you have the manga ID from MangaDx URL:

 ```bash
 python main.py